PROM-4 Writing a Scientific Article in English

 Course Dates and Times

-We will offer three or four groups in the fall term of 2022, starting in the first week of the semester.
+We will offer three or four groups in the spring term of 2023, starting in the first week of the semester.

 NB: Dates and times may change.
 To take this (or any English course), you need to first take our placement test (or have a recommendation from your previous English teacher).
 In addition, you need to have sufficient results and a draft article ready before the start of the seminar.